 Can Vaccine Tourism Packages Guarantee Successful Vaccination?

 If you’ve been able to get the gist of what we shared so far, you probably already guess the answer to this question.
-It’s a big, fat NO. Unless not in any legal manner.
+It’s a big fat NO legally speaking.

 Travel Agencies are very well aware of the current situation and take advantage of it.
 Some tour operators go to great lengths, providing empty promises and unfeasible vaccination guarantees.
 Let us make it clear once again.
 There is absolutely NO WAY for them to guarantee your successful vaccination as a foreigner in the USA.
 So don’t be fooled by their sweet talk.